lengfeld/blockdiff/README.md

 * The target file is checked against a cryptographic checksum while it's written in `blockdiff patch`.
-When `blockdiff patch` has finished successfully you can be totally sure that the patch operation has produced the identical file as it has existed on while doing `blockdiff diff` on the sender machine.
+When `blockdiff patch` has finished successfully you can be totally sure that the patch operation has produced the identical file as it has existed while doing `blockdiff diff` on the sender machine.
 * You can choose the cryptographic checksum that is stored in the patch file.
   Available options are (MD5, SHA1, SHA256 and SHA512).
 You can select the same
-  checksum in the patch file as you used for your cryptographic signatures.
+  checksum in the patch file as you use for your cryptographic signatures.
 Note:
   That's only for convenience, for not security, since if you cannot trust the patch file, you can also not trust the cryptographic checksum in the patch file.
 The final target file must be verified another external tool.
 * Special cases, source or target file has zero length, are handled.
-* Using the wrong source file in *blockdiff patch* is handled gracefully.
+* Using the wrong source file in `blockdiff patch` is handled gracefully.
 Every source block is checked by CRC32.
-That catches simple human errors.
+This catches simple human errors.

 Limitations (Or *Keep in mind*):